 Why Is It Hard to Find Information About Real Stone Cookware?

-If people think that the aluminum nonstick cookware that comes up in a search for stoneware cookware is the only option, they're missing out on a lot of other options.
+But in many cases they don't, and that's the problem: if people think the aluminum nonstick cookware that comes up in a search for stoneware cookware is the only option, they're missing out on other options.

-Worse, they may think that this nonstick stone cookware is as safe as older types of stone cookware, when that may not be the case (in fact, is probably not the case).
+Worse, they may think that this nonstick stone cookware is as safe as older types of stone cookware, when that may not be the case (in fact, it is probably not the case).

 We are alarmed at the number of websites that support and spread this misinformation.
 Many sites tell you that aluminum nonstick "stone" cookware "contains no PTFE," "is made of clay," and is "entirely free of toxins."
+These are actual quotes from other cookware review sites about "stoneware cookware."

 Is Stoneware Cookware Safe?

-Makers can use different terms for the same thing, and there is no guide or standard to help you understand what they're actually talking about.
+Makers use different terms for the same thing, and there is no guide or standard to help you understand what they're actually talking about.

-Overall, all types of cookware sold in the US are considered safe; in the case of nonstick cookware (both PTFE and ceramic), safe when used correctly.
+Overall, all types of cookware sold in the US are considered safe.
+In the case of nonstick cookware (both PTFE and ceramic), safe when used correctly.

 There may be trace amounts of lead, cadmium, arsenic, or other chemicals found in stoneware because these substances occur naturally in the soil.
-The amounts are generally much too tiny to be of concern, and/or they've been neutralized by the high-heat firing process.
+The tiny amounts are not a viable concern; if they are present, they will be present on the outside of the pan and not on the cooking surface.

-Anyway, here's the safety information on all the types of stoneware and ceramic cookware listed in the table above.
+Here's an overview of safety information on all the types of stoneware and ceramic cookware listed in the table above.

 Nonstick PTFE "Stoneware" Cookware (GraniteStone, Stoneline)